paulktham/tp/docs/UserGuide.md

 e.g.
 `add id/A1234567I gpa/5.0 p/{13,61,43}`

+### Delete Student Application: `delete`

+Deletes a student from the student list.

+Format: `delete STUDENT_ID`​
+- Deletes the student with the specified id.
+- The id to be deleted must match the id in the student records. e.g.
+`delete A1234567I`

 ### View help: `help`
 Shows a message explaining how to use the program.
 (Commands, etc.)